wazuh/wazuh-documentation/source/integrations-guide/elastic-stack/index.rst

    The ``/var/log/logstash/logstash-plain.log`` file in the Logstash instance stores events generated when Logstash runs.
 View this file in case you need to troubleshoot.

-Check Elastic documentation for more details on setting up and running Logstash .
+Check Elastic documentation for more details on `setting up and running Logstash <https://www.elastic.co/guide/en/logstash/current/setup-logstash.html>`__.

 Wazuh server integration using Logstash
 ---------------------------------------